 A common myth is that charcoals do not develop yellow on the chin/neck and that anerys do.
 Originally this was true, but this myth has been dispelled as charcoals with yellow on them, and anerys without yellow, have appeared.
-The appearance or absence of yellow is not a reliable way of determining the difference.
+The appearance or absence of yellow is not a reliable way of determining the difference, although a trained eye can often spot differences in the quality of the accumulated yellow.